SlimIO/Registry/README.md

 <details><summary>POST ·/login</summary>
 <br />

 Authenticate a user and get an AccessToken.
+The account must be activated before to success.

 | Name | Value | Kind | Required? | Notes |
 | --- | --- | --- | --- | --- |